 Table Makeover Using Fusion Metallic Paint

 This post is in collaboration with Fusion Mineral Paint and HomeRight, but all projects and opinions are 100% my own.
+Affiliate links included for your convenience.
+A purchase generates a small commission at no cost to you.

 In the beginning, this table, which is nearly 30 years old, was too matchy, matchy with some of the other pieces in the house.
 And worse than this, it was simply looking tired and old.
 But because it was a good brand with good wood and good bones, I couldn’t bring myself to get rid of it.
 The way I figured it, some cracker jack furniture refinisher would likely snag it and rock a great makeover.
 Then they’d be all famous AND have a great table.